TrevorHeyl/ZephyrOS_Timers/README.md

-# Zephyr-ESP32_devkitm1
+# ZephyrOS Timers demo
-Zephyr example with ESP32 devkit RGB leds.
+Zephyr example with ESP32 C3 mini devkit showing how to use kernel timers

 ## What does this demo do?
-This demo flashes the LED white at 1Hz and prints "+" to the console at the same rate.
-These concepts are demonstrated:
+This demo shows the use of Zephyr OS kernel timers and work queues.
-* How to add a device tree overlay (app.overlay) to add new gpios
+**Specific topics:**
-* How to use the K_msleep to effect a delay
+* Creation of timers at compile time or run time
-* Simple use of the console and kprint()
+* Avoidance of processing in timer interupt using work queues

 ## Hardware notes ##
 This project uses the generic ESP32-C3-Devkit_M1.
 This unit is not identical to the official Espressif model.
 One difference is the RGB led, in the generic unit this is 3 LEDs but in the Espressif version its an LED driver module.
 The generic unit has a product marking "GOOUUU-ESP32-C3" on the underside.
 The standard board **esp32c3_devkitm** is used